as Love in Action

 This radical inner work is our direct route to expanding our capacity to love unconditionally through a deep process of radical inclusivity and self-love.
 In the absence of this our efforts around embracing diversity, collaborating across difference and anti-oppression and social justice work, will always fall short of meaningful change.
 It is only when we embark on this process of radical inner work that we can truly open and expand our hearts and get closer to living as unconditional Love in action.

 Now, for some of you reading this, you might be starting to feel a little uncomfortable with all this.
 Perhaps it is all sounding a little far fetched.
 Perhaps you have already written us off as being unrealistic dreamers who are foolish enough to publicly frame their narrative around ever expanding love.
 Well, yes, this is us!
-Unashamedly bold and ambitious dreamers – with a very grounded plan, a track record of doing what we say we are going to do over many years and some awesome funders who are supporting us to make all this happen.
+Unashamedly bold and ambitious dreamers – with a track record of doing what we say we are going to do over many years, an emergent strategy grounded in collaborating across difference, an approach to change deeply grounded in our own experience, and that of many others, and some awesome funders who are supporting us to make all this happen.

 One of the key motivations for co-creating Starter Culture was to provide a space where we could all speak openly and truthfully about radical inner-led change without feeling like we somehow needed to censor ourselves.
 Whilst writing this blog I have needed to continually remind myself that I can speak from my heart and soul because Starter Culture is a place for those of us on board with inner-led change.
 Phew - what a relief!